 Federal Courts Rules

-(1.1) Unless the Court orders otherwise, no evidence in chief of an expert witness is admissible at the trial of an action in respect of any issue unless
+280 (1) Unless the Court orders otherwise, evidence in chief of an expert witness may be tendered at trial by

 - Date modified: